Heatwave in Berlin

+Heatwave in Berlin (1961) is a novel by Australian writer Dymphna Cusack.

 Plot summary

 Australian Joy von Muhler is returning with her husband Stephen to Berlin, in the early 1960s, to visit his family.
 The pair have been married for 10 years after Stephen migrated to Australia following World War II.
 They return to a Berlin still struggling with damage caused in the war, and to a wealthy family still hiding secrets about their war-time involvement.